Ethiopia - The African Empire

 This morning, we travel across Lake Tana by boat, to explore some of the lake’s islands and churches.
 There are more than twenty churches scattered across the islands of the lake, the oldest dating to the 14th century, although some may have Pre-Christian origins.
 These are still fully functioning monasteries with staffs of priests, monks and novices.
 The interiors of the great circular wooden churches are lavishly painted with biblical stories and Ethiopia’s own pantheon of saints.
-After lunch, we make a visit to the spectacular Blue Nile Falls, which while not always in full flood, involves a walk over an ancient Portuguese bridge and then via a solid modern suspension bridge with takes us over the spectacular gorge of the falls.
+After lunch, we make a visit to the spectacular Blue Nile Falls, which while not always in full flood, involves a walk over an ancient Portuguese bridge and then via a solid modern suspension bridge which takes us over the gorge of the falls.

 We journey north today, passing Guzara Castle where the emperor Susenyos tried to introduce Catholicism, offering spectacular views of Lake Tana.
 Our destination is the imperial splendour of Gondar, the first capital city of the Ethiopian empire, in the foothills of the Simien Mountains.
-This afternoon, we visit Emperor Fasiladas’ Epiphany Pool, where the populace we reconverted to Orthodoxy, till used today for huge ceremonies of baptism and cleansing.
+This afternoon, we visit Emperor Fasiladas’ Epiphany Pool, where the populace we reconverted to Orthodoxy, still used today for huge ceremonies of baptism and cleansing.

 Our destination this morning is the Church of Debre Berhan Selassie, with its remarkable painted walls and ceiling.
 Originally built by Emperor Iaysu the Great it was renewed by Iaysu II in the 17th century and given a unique decorative cycle.
 After lunch, we visit the Imperial Palace complex at Gondar.
 The Palace consists of six castles, built by a series of emperors and empresses in the 17th and 18th centuries with help from Portuguese engineers.
 They include the palaces of Fasilidas, Iyasu the Great and the chancellery of Johannes.